obrienrobert/cpe_tasks/questions.md

 Write a basic script which consumes all messages from the queue with the topic `org.release-monitoring.prod.anitya.project.version.update.v2` and print them to the console

 ## 3. Code Maintenance
-You are given an application to take over from another deveolper and become the main maintainer.
+You are given an application to take over from another developer and become the main maintainer.
 What steps would you take to familiarise yourself with the code?

 ## 4. Deployment
 When writing an application what considerations do you give as to how the app is deployed and does this effect how you write your code or documentation?

 ## 5. Troubleshooting
 You are unable to login to a remote server with ssh, you get 'Permission denied'.
 What things would you ask the server admin to check for you and what information would you provide to them?